 Click here to purchase the dove SVG file bundle and scroll down for the tutorial.

 If you missed it above, here is a link to purchase the Dove SVG bundle.
-Follow along with the tutorial below when you’re ready to make your dove.
+Follow along with the video or photo tutorials below when you’re ready to make your dove.

 ✻✻✻ Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.
 I’m trying to avoid having ads on my site so if it’s a product you were planning on purchasing anyway, please consider purchasing through my links.
 I really appreciate your support ! ✻✻✻